nikija/public/content/developers/distributor/widget.md

 - `distributorStepSummary` - A summary step was displayed.
 - `distributorStepCheckout` - A checkout step was displayed.
 - `distributorStepConfirmation` - A confirmation page was displayed.
+- `distributorLanguageCodeChanged` - A language code was changed.
+- `distributorStartDateSelected` - A start date of reservation was selected.
+- `distributorEndDateSelected` - An end date of reservation was selected.
+- `distributorPromoCodeSelected` - A promo code was set.
 - `distributorOfferedDatesSelected` - Alternative dates when there is no availability selected.
+- `distributorRoomSelected` - A room (or other space type) was selected.
+- `distributorSpaceTypeCountChanged` - A number of selected "rooms" in order was changed.
+- `distributorRoomOccupancyChanged` - An occupation (adults and children counts) was changed for one room (or similar) space type.
+- `distributorBedOccupancyChanged` - An occupation (adults and children counts) was changed for bed space type.
+- `distributorProductAdded` - A product was added to an order.
+- `distributorProductRemoved` - A product was removed from an order.
 - `distributorBookingFinished` - A booking was made.
 This event triggers once per reservation group made.
 - `distributorReservationCreated` - A reservation was created.
 This event triggers for each reservation made in the reservation group.